ForestSquirrelDev/Garbage/README.md

 # Garbage drift

 Low effort game made for Low Effort Game Jam in about ~6 hours.
-As the name suggests, the game is... garbage 🤣 But i had lots of fun with it nonetheles 🙂
+As the name suggests, the game is... garbage 🤣 But i had lots of fun with it nonetheless 🙂

 Here you can see how it looks: https://youtu.be/6w2gLd8_rU0 Here you can play it yourself: https://kikchitov.itch.io/garbage-drift